 This is the most important part.
 While self-help is efficient and effective, there is a lot of room for improvements.
 Here, I am listing down the improvements in processes, design, and content for customer self-help:

-- You need to address real customer issues rather than concentrating on your perception of customer problem.
-One can take a initial feedback on problems through sales/support calls or emails before writing your knowledge-base article or FAQs.
+- You need to address real customer issues rather than concentrating on your perception of the customer problem.
+One can take initial feedback on problems through sales/support calls or emails before writing your knowledge-base article or FAQs.

 - You need to find an effective way to collect customer feedback.
 In addition to this, a report and review system should be in place as well.
 You can probably incentivize your customers for feedback and reviews.